Manufacturer catalog

-Thompson-Ramo-Wooldridge was the 1958 merger name for Thompson Products and Ramo-Wooldridge Corporation, a U.S. defense and aerospace builder whose legacy later became TRW.
+Thompson-Ramo-Wooldridge was the 1958 merger name for Thompson Products and Ramo-Wooldridge Corporation, combining Cleveland industrial manufacturing with the California missile, electronics, and systems-engineering work that later operated under the TRW name.

 Thompson-Ramo-Wooldridge was formed in 1958 when Thompson Products merged with Ramo-Wooldridge Corporation.
-The company quickly became associated with military, aerospace, and advanced electronics work, and it shortened its name to TRW in 1965.
+The merged company connected Thompson's aircraft-engine and industrial production base with Ramo-Wooldridge's ballistic-missile, spacecraft, electronics, and computer-control work, and it shortened its name to TRW in 1965.

 aerospace systemsmissile systemsdefense electronicsmilitary and industrial equipment